Stape

 Cons:

-I believe server GTM is the best option for the ss tagging solutions among all tools.
+We believe server GTM is the best option for server-side tagging solutions among all the tools.
 The reasons are simple: web GTM is free, and sGTM is cheaper than most competitors.
 In addition, the number of integrations in sGTM is enormous due to a community gallery.

 You can even hire a specialist to develop a custom solution for you.
-BTW, at stape, we do that often for our clients, so if you need help with a custom tag or any time of integration with the database, etc., feel free to reach out to agency@stape.io.
+At Stape, we do that often for our clients, so if you need help with a custom tag or any time of integration with the database, etc., feel free to reach out to agency@stape.io.

-Please visit the stape blog if you are interested in what possibilities sGTM can give you.
-We have many articles on only sGTM tags and more advanced techniques like enriching data, storing data, etc.
+Please visit our blog if interested in the possibilities sGTM can offer you.
+We have many articles on only sGTM tags and more advanced techniques like enriching data, storing data, processing data, etc.

 Thank you for reading!
-We hope this article has helped introduce you to server-side tagging and shown you some of the most popular server-side tracking tools.
-If you are interested in learning more about sGTM or what possibilities it can offer your company, Stape has great solutions.
+We hope this article introduced you to server-side tagging and helped you understand what the most popular server-side tracking tools are about.
+If you want to learn more about sGTM or what possibilities it can offer your company, Stape has excellent solutions.
 Our team of experts is always happy to help new users get started with tracking and answer any questions.

 Tagged with:gtm server